-Private developers will ordinarily manage and implement the design, construction and installation of art works within their individual projects consistent with the Shire of Broome Public Art Master Plan and in accordance with the Shire's Guidelines for Developers Provision of Public Art - LPP 8.20.
+Private developers will ordinarily manage and implement the design, construction and installation of art works within their individual projects consistent with the Shire of Broome Public Art Master Plan and in accordance with the Shire's Provision of Public Art - LPP 5.12.

-Land developers will implement the design, construction and installation of public art works within their required POS and undertake a local community involvement strategy for its conceptual design, consistent with the Shire of Broome Public Art Master Plan.
+Land developers will implement the design, construction and installation of public art works within their required public open space (POS) and undertake a local community involvement strategy for its conceptual design, consistent with the Shire of Broome Public Art Master Plan.